MrDraxs/umu-launcher-bash-script/README.md

 ## or
     bash ./install
 ## usage:
-put the script into a $PATH directory and chmod(make executable)

 enter the game folden and launch the game using the script EX:( umu-launcher game-executable.exe )